 Chadan has the experience to develop a thorough and accurate construction budget not only for site work, but for all site improvements including any buildings or structures.
 This allows us to communicate with the client during the conceptual phase to determine if the budget is sufficient or if alternatives need to be considered.
-With more than 20 years of experience in construction estimating, we understand that an accurate budget is extremely important on all projects, but specifically, larger scale projects where small miscalculations can become greatly magnified.
+With more than 20 years of experience in construction estimating, we understand the importance of an accurate budget.
+It is crucial on all projects, but specifically, larger scale projects where small miscalculations can become greatly magnified.
 We have alliances with several contractors that allow us to gather information quickly to produce a budget in a timely manner.
-Chadan has developed budgets for small churches and dentist offices to multi-million dollar apartment complexes.
+Chadan has developed budgets for a range of projects from small churches and dental offices to multi-million dollar apartment complexes.
 In addition, we have provided budget estimates for site development work, church renovations, RV park designs, house renovations, new medical facilities, apartment complexes, subdivisions, and more.

 COST REDUCTION ANALYSIS